m8taylor/Samples-of-Work/README.md

 # Older Files

-    GatherDataOld.py was one of the files I used for html parsing
+    GatherDataOld.py was one of the files I used for html parsing.

     DataParserOld.py extracts and returns html data.